 The generator is designed to be easily moved from one location to another.
 Review the following details on how the unit can be moved:

-1. Cage:
+1. Lift Hooks:

-The frame is designed with a cage that provides a location to attach for moving with an A frame, forklift, crane or other lifting system.
-It can also be used to lift/carry manually.
+The frame is designed with 2 hooks that provide a location to attach to the frame for moving with an A frame, forklift, crane or other lifting system.

-Fig. 10 CAGE (Typical)
+Fig. 11 LIFT HOOKS (Typical)